 For clients who do withdraw before the 10 year period is satisfied, all or part of the profit portion or investment earnings may be assessable for tax.
-If so, a life insurance policy tax offset of 30 per cent is available to compensate for the tax-paid by the investment bond provider.
+If so, a life insurance policy tax offset of 30% is available to compensate for the tax-paid by the investment bond provider.

-Figure 2 below highlights the tax treatment of withdrawals over the 10 year period.
+The table below highlights the tax treatment of withdrawals over the 10 year period.

-Time of withdrawal Tax payable Within 8 years All earnings are taxed at the client's marginal rate with a tax offset of 30 per ce During the 9th year Two thirds of earnings are taxed at the client's marginal rate with a tax offset of 30 per cent.
-During the 10th year One-third of earnings are taxed at the client's marginal rate with a tax offset of 30 per cent.
+Time of withdrawal Tax payable Within 8 years All earnings are taxed at the client's marginal rate with a tax offset of 30%.
+During the 9th year Two thirds of earnings are taxed at the client's marginal rate with a tax offset of 30%.
+During the 10th year One-third of earnings are taxed at the client marginal rate with a tax offset of 30%.
 After the 10th year None of the earnings are taxable.

 A more technical description of the taxation of withdrawals is explained by using the ABCDE methodology, with 'Assessable Profit' = (A / B) [(B + C) - (D + E)].
-This methodology is explained in the case study on page 6.
+This methodology is explained in the case study below.